Getting Even with Dad: Locations

 The theme park featured in the movie was Paramount's Great America located in Santa Clara, California.
 Ray's apartment in the movie is located at the corner of Jackson and Mason St. in Chinatown, San Francisco.
 The church featured in the movie is Saints Peter and Paul Catholic Church on 666 Filbert Street in San Francisco.
 The miniature golf course was filmed at Scandia Family Fun Center located in Rohnert Park, California.
 The ice rink was located in Berkeley, California.
 Principal photography took place between July and October 1993.

 Reception

-Review aggregation website Rotten Tomatoes retrospectively collected reviews to give a score of 3% based on reviews from 31 film critics, with a rating average of 3.7 out of 10.
-The site's consensus reads: "Overly formulaic and tonally inconsistent, Getting Even with Dad tries for a sentimental conclusion it doesn't earn and winds up a slapsticky cash grab aimed at fans of Home Alone."
-On Metacritic, the film has a score of 31 out of 100 based on 26 reviews, indicating “generally unfavorable reviews.”
+Box office

+Getting Even with Dad grossed $18.8 million in the United States and Canada and $35 million in other territories, for a worldwide total of $53.8 million.

+Critical response

 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

-Roger Ebert of the Chicago Sun-Times gave the film two out of four stars saying, "It wants to be a caper, a comedy, a romance, and a showcase for Macaulay Culkin.
+Desson Howe of The Washington Post gave the film a negative review explaining that "after plying the audience with formulaic predictability, Getting Even doesn't even have the decency to end quickly.
+Minutes away from sending the audience home, it chooses to fall asleep on the job."
+Roger Ebert of the Chicago Sun-Times gave the film a more mixed two out of four stars saying, "It wants to be a caper, a comedy, a romance, and a showcase for Macaulay Culkin.
 That's too much of a stretch."

-Desson Howe of The Washington Post also gave the film a negative review explaining that "after plying the audience with formulaic predictability, Getting Even doesn't even have the decency to end quickly.
-Minutes away from sending the audience home, it chooses to fall asleep on the job."

-The film grossed $18.8 million in the United States and Canada and $35 million worldwide.

-Culkin's performance in the film earned him a Razzie Award & a Stinkers Bad Movie Award nomination for Worst Actor (also for The Pagemaster and Richie Rich).